SiamiLab/NonsubmodularVisualAttention/README.md

 ## Installation

-This implementation is based on the [VINS-Mono](https://github.com/HKUST-Aerial-Robotics/VINS-Mono) project.
-Please refer to this project to install the requirements first.
-Then clone or download this project and execute the following commands
+This implementation is based on the [VINS-Mono](https://github.com/HKUST-Aerial-Robotics/VINS-Mono) and [Anticipated-VINS-Mono](https://github.com/plusk01/Anticipated-VINS-Mono) projects.
+Please refer to `VINS-Mono` project to install the requirements first.
+Then clone or download this project and execute the following commands.

 ```bash
 # build the workspace